 The journey down the Antebellum Trail leads more than 100 miles, to a time and place far away — to the genteel, slow-moving Old South.

 Downtown pops with snazzy restaurants, so try grits, fried chicken and barbecue.
-Sleep at the Foundry Park Inn and Spa for stylish elegance.
+Sleep at the Graduate Athens for stylish elegance.
 Don’t miss the State Botanical Garden of Georgia with its five miles of verdant trails.

 Just below Athens is Watkinsville, a quiet town that’s home to the Eagle Tavern Museum, one of Oconee County’s earliest surviving structures, and Elder Mill Covered Bridge, perched over rumbling Big Rose Creek.

 Feast at Chops and Hops or Hot Thomas Barbecue for regional fare.
 The Ashford House Bed and Breakfast beckons in the heart of downtown.
 Don’t miss the Haygood House and Chappelle Gallery showcasing local and national artists.